sjoseph-22/voting-app/README.md

 *   Create a new Pipeline job and point it to this GitHub repository.
 *   Build the pipeline to deploy the microservices to Kubernetes.

+(Make sure to add your dockerhub id in the Jenkinsfile)

 Enable Automated Triggers (GitHub Webhook):
 * To ensure the pipeline runs automatically on every git push: